-Scope: Consultation and engagement with the Identified Indigenous Groups (IIGs) on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.
-Monthly Continued engagement on environmental plans and permitting.
-Highlights: Updated the Cultural Recognition Plan to reflect expected timelines, opportunities, and responsibilities.
-Ongoing discussions with IIGs to support Project activities, including cultural awareness and recognition, mentorship opportunities for Indigenous youth, site visits, and construction and archaeological monitoring opportunities.
-Ongoing meetings between the Design-Builder and the IIGs.
-Continued procurement discussions between the Design-Builder and the IIGs.
-Three-Month Continue engagement on site monitoring.
-Lookahead: Coordinating additional site visits with interested IIGs.
-Continue ongoing meetings between TI Corp and IIGs to develop a scope for Indigenous Cultural Awareness and Recognition opportunities that inform implementation of the Indigenous Cultural Awareness and Recognition Plan.
-Continue engagement on environmental plans and permitting.
-Facilitate further discussions between the Design-Builder and IIGs, as needed.
-Discuss and develop job shadowing and mentorship opportunities for Indigenous youth.
+• Consultation and engagement with the Identified Indigenous Groups (IIGs) on the design, Project logistics, permitting, environmental plans, economic development opportunities, cultural awareness and recognition, and construction monitoring.

+- Continued engagement on environmental plans and permitting. - Updated the Cultural Recognition Plan to reflect expected timelines, opportunities, and responsibilities. - Ongoing discussions with IIGs to support Project activities, including cultural awareness and recognition, mentorship opportunities for Indigenous youth, site visits, and construction and archaeological monitoring opportunities. - Ongoing meetings between the Design-Builder and the IIGs. - Continued procurement discussions between the Design-Builder and the IIGs.

+- Coordinate additional site visits with interested IIGs. - Continue ongoing meetings between TI Corp and IIGs to develop a scope for Indigenous Cultural Awareness and Recognition opportunities, which will inform the implementation of the Indigenous Cultural Awareness and Recognition Plan. - Continue engagement on environmental plans and permitting, landscaping and planting, and construction monitoring opportunities. - Facilitate further discussions between the Design-Builder and IIGs, as needed. - Discuss and develop job shadowing and mentorship opportunities for Indigenous youth.